-Paul Harapin, VP & General Manager, Asia Pacific Japan, Domo Inc.
+Paul Harapin, VP & GM, Asia Pacific Japan, Domo Inc.

 All organisations are finding disruptive market forces increasingly entering their turf.
 Digital transformation and mobile technology are changing how we live and work, be it Uber in the taxi industry, Airbnb in the hotel arena, or newer nimble entrants in the world of finance.

 Technology departments are feeling this transformation faster and more directly than most.
 At one time, 80 percent of IT budgets were dedicated to infrastructure and network, effectively“keeping the lights on.”
 That dynamic is being upended by new cloud entrants and service models.

 To deal with growing peak loads, an organisation no longer needs to buy huge amounts of network, server and storage, which often remain highly under utilized.
 Now, they can make use of pay-as-you-go cloud models to off-load not only the capital cost, but the huge operational costs involved in owning hardware.
 Converged hardware and software models such as Vblock Systems from VCEprovide an “iPhone like” experience in the datacenter, decreasing operational management costs by 80 percent or more.

 As this industry-wide change moves into legacy software approaches, many IT professionals are becoming increasingly defensive.
 This reaction is due to uncertainty regarding their job security, as-well-as importance and relevance to their company.

 However, the opportunity exists for CIOs and their teams to become critical digital advisors to the C-Suite.
 Rather than resisting transformation, those who take the lead in dealing with these changes are more likely to become trusted and valuable.